project-mandolin/mandolin/src/main/paradox/mmlp/configuration.md

 Configuration
 =============

-Mandolin provides various ways to provide configuraiton properties that specifiy system behavior.
+Mandolin provides various ways to provide configuration properties that specify system behavior.
 Primarily this is done using a configuration file.

 |  Property Name                             |  Meaning              |